 - Please note: natural family planning is more difficult than normal because your period may not be consistent while breastfeeding.

-Learn more about the positives and negatives of each birth control method here.
 Women who are certain that they do not wish to have any more children may be interested in learning about the options for permanent birth control.
 It’s important to remember that there is no perfect method for all women – that’s why there are so many options!
-Before your baby is born, we recommend you take the time to weigh the positives and negatives of each method with your partner and your health care provider in order to make the decision that is right for you.
+Before your baby is born, take the time to weigh the positives and negatives of each method with your partner and your health care provider in order to make the decision that is right for you.